 Some enrollment periods are the same for every Medicare enrollee, and others are dependent on your circumstances.
 Let’s go over Medicare Advantage enrollment, when you can change your plan, and how to make a change.

 Can I Enroll in Medicare Advantage Anytime?

 Unfortunately, Medicare Advantage enrollment can only be done during certain times throughout the year.
 So, you cannot enroll at any time.
 There are certain Medicare Advantage enrollment periods by which enrollees must abide to sign up for a plan.

 There are four Medicare Advantage enrollment periods.
 Each of these enrollment periods works differently, but they all allow you access to Medicare Advantage enrollment.
 The occurrence of these Medicare Advantage enrollment periods ranges from annual, to once-in-a-lifetime, to circumstantial.

 - Initial Coverage Election Period

 - Special Enrollment Period

 Initial Coverage Election Period

 Your Initial Coverage Election Period will begin three months before your 65th birthday.
-Then, it ends either the last day of the month before you enroll in Part B or the last day of your Initial Enrollment Period, whichever is later.
+Then, it ends on the last day of the month, three months following your 65th birthday.

 Medicare Advantage Annual Enrollment Period